TadPath/PUMA/README.md

 ----------------------------------------------------------------

 * **PUMA has a [Dedicated YouTube channel](https://www.youtube.com/channel/UCOvBahuVgEmLB5ycQEsgEnQ)** where you can see video construction guides, usage tutorials and more.
 Please subscribe to the channel to get notified of new videos.
 By subscribing you will be supporting the future development of the PUMA project.

+* **Quick Start Guide** : There is also a [PUMA Quick Start Guide PDF document](docs/QuickStartGuide.pdf)  which guides you through the process of making your first PUMA microscope.
+It tells you exactly what models to print and what hardware to get with extra links to example sellers online.

 * **PUMA Scopes are commercially available from [OptArc.co.uk](https://www.optarc.co.uk/).** For those who want to use PUMA but are not interested in doing all the DIY construction, we can now supply ready-made PUMA scopes via our online store.
 Proceeds go towards supporting the development of PUMA.
 OptArc also provides free user manuals on its [Support pages](https://www.optarc.co.uk/support/).